-The Temple of Heaven is famous for its precise architectural layout, unique structure and splendid decorations.
-With a total area of 2.7 million sqm, the Temple of Heaven is of circular shape in the north and quadrate shape in the south, indicating a round heaven and square earth.
+The Temple of Heaven is famous for its precise architectural layout, unique structure, and splendid decorations.
+With a total area of 2.7 million sqm, the Temple of Heaven is circular in the north and quadrate shape in the south, indicating round heaven and square earth.
 The complex is divided into an inner section and an outer section.
 The major buildings are in the inner section.
-Two building groups, Circular Mound Altar and Imperial Heavenly Vault, are in the south, and Hall of Prayer for Good Harvests and Hall of Imperial Zenith are in the north, and are connected by a paved path over Danbi Bridge.
+Two building groups, Circular Mound Altar, and Imperial Heavenly Vault are in the south, and the Hall of Prayer for Good Harvests and Hall of Imperial Zenith is in the north, and are connected by a paved path over Danbi Bridge.
 The outer section, with verdant and luxuriant cypresses, mirrors a grander image of the major building complex.
-Acoustic principles are wisely applied in the Echo Wall, Triple-sound Stone and Dialogue Stone, reflecting mature architectural skills in ancient China.
+Acoustic principles are widely applied in the Echo Wall, Triple-sound Stone, and Dialogue Stone, reflecting mature architectural skills in ancient China.

-The three-story Circular Mound Altar is in the shape of the sky, with a height of 5.71 m, a bottom diameter of 54.92 m and a top diameter of 23.65 m.
+The three-story Circular Mound Altar is in the shape of the sky, with a height of 5.71m, a bottom diameter of 54.92m, and a top diameter of 23.65m.
 There are stairs with nine steps on each of its four sides.
-In the center of the top story is a round stone, which is surrounded by nine fan-shaped stones, with the numbers of stones in outer layers increasing by multiples of nine.
+In the center of the top story is a round stone, which is surrounded by nine fan-shaped stones, with the number of stones in outer layers increasing by a multiple of nine.
 The numbers of the railing boards and balustrades are also multiples of nine, all being symbolic figures of the astronomical phenomena.

-Imperial Heavenly Vault is supported by sixteen pillars, eight peripheral pillars in the outer circle and eight golden ones in the inner circle.
-A gilded bracket system connects all pillars so as to support the ceiling and caisson.
+Imperial Vault of Heaven is supported by sixteen pillars, eight peripheral pillars in the outer circle and eight golden ones in the inner circle.
+A gilded bracket system connects all pillars to support the ceiling and caisson.
 Inside the Vault are images of dragons and phoenixes, with the gilding image on the ceiling being two dragons playing with a pearl and the image on the domed ceiling caisson being a golden dragon.
-The span of brackets and caisson in the Vault are unparalleled among ancient Chinese buildings.
+The span of brackets and caisson in the Vault is unparalleled among ancient Chinese buildings.

-The round Echo Wall is the outer wall of the Imperial Heavenly Vault, with a diameter of 65.1 m and a thickness of 0.9 m.
+The round Echo Wall is the outer wall of the Imperial Vault of Heaven, with a diameter of 65.1m and a thickness of 0.9m.
 The Wall is flat and bright.
 If two people stand beside the east Wall and west Wall separately and speak in low voices facing the north, they can hear each other clearly like on the phone.

-On the stone road connecting Imperial Heavenly Vault and the Entrance stand three stones from the north to the south, which are known as the Triple-sound Stones.
-When the doors and windows of the Imperial Heavenly Vault are closed and there are no obstacles nearby, you can hear one echo if you clap the hands standing on the first stone, two echoes if standing on the second stone, and three if standing on the third stone.
+On the stone road connecting the Imperial Vault of Heaven and the Entrance stand three stones from the north to the south, which are known as the Triple-sound Stones.
+When the doors and windows of the Imperial Vault of Heaven are closed and there are no obstacles nearby, you can hear one echo if you clap your hands standing on the first stone, two echoes if standing on the second stone, and three if standing on the third stone.